As far as gamification for sales teams goes, leaderboards are one of the best ways to stimulate productivity.

 2. Boost Productivity by Choosing the Right Metrics

-This both allows us to understand how an employee’s performance changes, and they can understand their progress,
+This allows us to understand how an employee’s performance changes, and they can understand their progress, as well.

 It’s a win-win.

 3. Displaying Leaderboards on Office TVs

 If we want a sales leaderboard to be effective, salespeople have to be able to see it.
 This is why some companies integrate their sales leaderboard software with their CRM.
 Others, however, opt for a more obvious approach: they display the leaderboard on office TVs.

 This doesn’t just have benefits for transparency.
 It also makes the competition feel like playing a video game with their friends.

 Who can get there sooner?
 Who can do more, and who can do better?

 When there are quips about it, and when employees can see who’s above them, they’re more likely to keep their eyes on the prize.